Catholic Church in the 20th century: Pius XII

 Like his predecessors, Pius XII sought to publicly maintain Vatican neutrality in the War and established aid networks to help victims, but he secretly assisted the anti-Hitler resistance and shared intelligence with the Allies.
 Summi Pontificatus (1939), his first encyclical, expressed dismay at the 1939 invasion of Poland by Nazi Germany and the Soviet Union, and reiterated Catholic teaching against racism.
 He expressed concern against race killings on Vatican Radio, and intervened diplomatically to attempt to block Nazi deportations of Jews in various countries from 1942 to 1944.
 However, the Pope's insistence on public neutrality and diplomatic language has become a source of much criticism and debate.
 Nevertheless, in every country under German occupation, priests played a major part in rescuing Jews.
 The Israeli historian Pinchas Lapide estimated that Catholic rescue of Jews amounted to somewhere between 700,000 and 860,000 people.
 However, in the Independent State of Croatia, the vast majority of Catholic clergy supported the Ustaše.
 It is claimed that some Catholic clergy were directly involved in the killing and forced conversion of Eastern Orthodox Christian Serbs as part of the Genocide of Serbs in the Independent State of Croatia.

 The Nazi persecution of the Catholic Church was at its most intense in Poland, and Catholic resistance to Nazism took various forms.
 Some 2,579 Catholic clergy were sent to the Priest Barracks of Dachau concentration camp, including 400 Germans.
 Thousands of priests, nuns and brothers were imprisoned, taken to a concentration camp, tortured and murdered, including Saint Maximilian Kolbe.
 The Nazis also killed ethnically Jewish converts to Catholicism because of their ethnicity, including Saint Edith Stein.
 Catholics fought on both sides in the conflict.
 Catholic clergy played a leading role in the government of the fascist Slovak State, which collaborated with the Nazis, copied their anti-Semitic policies, and helped them to carry out the Holocaust in Slovakia.
-Jozef Tiso, the President of the Slovak State and a Catholic priest, supported his government's deportation of Slovakian Jews to extermination camps.
+Jozef Tiso, the President of the Slovak State and a Catholic priest, supported his government's deportation of Slovak Jews to extermination camps.
 The Vatican protested against these Jewish deportations in Slovakia and in other Nazi puppet regimes including Vichy France, Croatia, Bulgaria, Italy and Hungary.

 Around 1943 Adolf Hitler planned the kidnapping of the Pope and his internment in Germany.
 He gave SS General Wolff a corresponding order to prepare for the action.